 Lack of interpersonal skills/competencies in the workplace

 Software developers and IT staff, in general, tend to fall on the introverted side, usually lacking interpersonal skills.
-While recruiters seem to be to complete opposite: confident, happy to start a conversation at any time.
+Recruiters seem to be the complete opposite: confident, happy to start a conversation at any time.
 So it’s no wonder that when these two polar opposites meet, the results aren’t always great.

 While you can teach hard skills like programming languages, you can’t do the same with soft skills.
 Communication skills are an asset in every job, but the high demand for coding skills and the limited supply of candidates can make recruiters overlook them.